Antweneee/Antweneee/README.md

 ## 📖 Anthologia Newspaper

 <a href="https://github.com/orgs/Anthologia-Newspaper/repositories">This project</a> was an end of study project at Epitech and had for goal to make journalism uncensorable.<br/><br/>
-By creating an app notion like, we where than able to pin the articles on IPFS making them than uncensorable because of how IPFS work.<br><br/>
+By creating an app notion like, we where able to pin the articles on IPFS making them than uncensorable because of how IPFS work.<br><br/>
 With a fully dockerized app, a solid nest js backend, an app hosted with GCP we managed to achieve the desired behavior.<br><br>
 <img width="600px"  src="https://skillicons.dev/icons?i=go,js,ts,nestjs,prisma,github,docker,ipfs,gcp&perline=12"  />